Did Vikings Wear Dreadlocks

 Another possible indication of Viking dreadlocks comes from accounts of them by contemporary observers including Saxon chroniclers and Arab travelers.
 These accounts describe the Vikings as wearing long, matted hair which could be interpreted as a description of a dreadlocked style.
 Finally, there are also examples of Scandinavian words used to describe hair styles which could be translated into modern English as ‘dreadlocks’.

-See also What To Wear In Aspen
+See also What To Wear To An Awards Ceremony

 While there is no absolute proof that the Vikings wore dreadlocks, it seems likely that this hairstyle was part of their cultural identity during this period.
 The artwork, archaeological finds and accounts by contemporary observers all point to the possibility that this hairstyle was popular among the Viking people during this time period.